KartikeyyDwivedi/Personal-Portfolio-Website-Code-Alpha/README.md

 **Author:** Kartikey Dwivedi
 **Email:** kartikeydwivedi55@gmail.com

-This repository contains the code for a portfolio website created by Muhammad Saif during his internship at CodeAlpha.
+This repository contains the code for a portfolio website created by Kartikey Dwivedi.
 The website is built using HTML, CSS, JavaScript, and Scrollrevealjs for animations.
 It is designed to be responsive across different devices.

 ## Technologies Used:
 - HTML